nadoo/glider/config/README.md

 # DNS SERVER for domains in this rule file
 dnsserver=208.67.222.222:53

+# IPSET MANAGEMENT
+# ----------------
+# Create and mange ipset on linux based on destinations in rule files
+#   - add ip/cidrs in rule files on startup
+#   - add resolved ips for domains in rule files by dns forwarding server
+# Usually used in transparent proxy mode on linux
+ipset=glider

 # YOU CAN SPECIFY DESTINATIONS TO USE THE ABOVE FORWARDERS
 # matches abc.com and *.abc.com